 that taken by any toolbars (e.g. the Office toolbar)

-The top and bottom edge of the current screen area.
+The top and left edge of the current screen area.
 Nonstandard, use

 bufferDepth IE ONLY!